Bonf6059/ISA-Adaptive-Storage-Medieval-Module/README.md

 # Ideas for possible next updates

 - Add new type of storages (look at the WIP section)
+- Remove Mead storage and add it to wine storage
+- Add stoneborn cuisine cheese to cheese storage

 # Old updates